pltrinh1122/mcu/VIBE_CODING.md

 - **Explicit Validation Guidance**: Provide direction when validation fails during explicit testing
 - **Commit Message Approval**: Override or approve AI-generated commit messages
 - **Priority and Precedence**: Guide which requirements take priority when there are conflicts
+- **Temporary File Cleanup**: Approve or reject cleanup of completed PLAN and STATUS files

 #### **Oversight and Guidance:**